Back to home

 Boundaries are part of the product.

-Clear limits keep the shared catalog useful without pretending that every deployment, protocol, or runtime concern is already open to the public.
+Clear limits keep the shared catalog useful without pretending that every deployment, integration, or runtime concern is already open to the public.

 Free sharing catalog